-Before you purchase bacon, glance over the package to make sure it’s well sealed and doesn’t show any indicators of spoilage.
+Before you purchase bacon, glance over the package to make sure it’s well-sealed and doesn’t show any indicators of spoilage.

 Four Signs Opened Bacon Has Gone Bad

 Even if you’ve bought fresh bacon and stored it properly, it won’t last forever.
-Here are four signs your refrigerated bacon may have gone bad.
+Here are four easy signs your refrigerated bacon may have gone bad.

-If you’re met with a sour or sulfuric odor, your bacon has gone bad.
+If you’re met with a sour or sulfuric odor, your bacon has likely gone bad.
 This stench occurs when bacteria, yeast, and fungi take hold of the bacon.
 The microbes may produce odors themselves or cause the bacon to release off-putting aromas.

-Sometimes bacon’s smoky smell can mask these odors.
+Sometimes bacon’s distinct smoky smell can mask these odors.
 Therefore, when in doubt, you should also make sure to look for other signs your bacon has passed its prime.

-If you notice your bacon feels slimy, it’s almost certainly been colonized by bacteria.
+If you notice that your bacon feels slimy, it’s almost certainly been colonized by bacteria.
 That means you should toss your bacon rather than risk sickening yourself and your family.

 Fresh bacon should have tantalizing strips of white fat marbled with pinkish-red meat.
 However, this isn’t always the case with a spoiled product.